-- 1. The one-time Woodland Impact or Type Conversion of up to 0.5 acres of Oak Woodland on an undeveloped parcel to accommodate a use permitted by the underlying zoning district shall be permitted with a zoning permit, once per parcel, subject to the below conditions.
-Subsequent Woodland Impact or Type Conversion of Oak Woodlands shall be subject to discretionary review.
-This section shall not be applied in a manner that would reduce allowable density lower than that permitted by the underlying zoning.
-To achieve this end, adjustments may be made to accommodate the minimum disturbance necessary to achieve allowable densities. - 2.
-A ministerial Type Conversion shall be subject to the following standards and requirements: - a) All Woodland Impact or Type Conversion activities shall be completed within two years of approval of the zoning permit. - b) No sites of rare, threatened or endangered plants or animals shall be disturbed, threatened or damaged, as determined by a biologist. - c) The project shall not impact significant historical or archeological sites, as determined by a cultural resources study.
-If project has potential to impact historical or archaeological sites, as determined by a cultural resources study, avoidance measures shall be recommended and incorporated into project design or project shall be redesigned to avoid impacts. - d) No ministerial Oak Woodland conversion shall include the cutting or removal of any native oaks greater than 36" DBH unless a registered professional forester or arborist certifies in writing that the tree poses a serious danger to persons or property. - e) No conversion activities shall be conducted during the wet weather period or during wet conditions. - f) No ministerial Oak Woodland conversion shall be conducted without a valid on-site copy of the zoning permit issued for the conversion.

-- g) The Department may develop policies and procedures related to this section including requirements to provide notice to subsequent purchasers which may include recordation of notice. - 3.
+- 1. The one-time type conversion of up to 1.0 acres of Oak Woodland to accommodate a use permitted by the underlying zoning district shall be permitted with a zoning permit, once per parcel, subject to the below conditions.
+Subsequent type conversion of Oak Woodlands beyond the one-time Type Conversion shall be subject to discretionary review. - 2.
+A ministerial type conversion shall be subject to the following standards and requirements: - a) All conversion activities shall be completed within two years of approval of the zoning permit. - b) No sites of rare, threatened or endangered plants or animals shall be disturbed, threatened or damaged, as determined by a biologist. - c) The project shall not impact significant historical or archeological sites, as determined by a cultural resources study.
+If project has potential to impact historical or archaeological sites, as determined by a cultural resources study, avoidance measures shall be recommended and incorporated into project design or project shall be redesigned to avoid impacts. - d) No ministerial Oak Woodland conversion shall include the cutting or removal of any native oaks greater than 36" DBH unless a registered professional forester or arborist certifies in writing that the tree poses a serious danger to persons or property. - e) No conversion activities shall be conducted during the wet weather period or during wet conditions. - f) No ministerial Oak Woodland conversion shall be conducted without a valid on-site copy of the zoning permit issued for the conversion. - g) The Department may develop policies and procedures related to this section including requirements to provide notice to subsequent purchasers which may include recordation of notice. - 3.
 The applicant shall submit any other information that the Director deems necessary to make a decision on the application.
 Such information may include grading permits, building permits, design drawings, forest inventories, and other material.